Razzy-boutagui/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This directory is for the task nested loops
 We have some limitations, The requirements are.
-*Allowed editors: vi, vim, emacs
+*Allowed editors: vi, vim, emacs\n
 *All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 *All your files should end with a new line
 *A README.md file, at the root of the folder of the project is mandatory